Adil-Aoyama/Supply-Chain-Optimization/README.txt

 // Before you start...

 Please download and open the PPT presentation "Graduation Project Presentation - French Version".
 It contains the necessary information concerning the project.
-Please read with ppt in "Slide Show" mode.
+Please read the ppt in "Slide Show" mode.

 // How to run the code?